-Now that you’ve collected your survey results and have a data analysis plan, it’s time to dig in and analyze the data.
+The results are back from your online surveys.
+Now that you’ve collected your statistical survey results and have a data analysis plan, it’s time to begin the process of calculating survey results you got back.
 Here’s how our Survey Research Scientists make sense of quantitative data (versus making sense of qualitative data), from looking at the answers and focusing on their top research questions and survey goals, to crunching the numbers and drawing conclusions.

-First, let’s talk about how you analyze the results for your top research questions.
-Remember that you outlined your top research questions when you set a goal for your survey.
+First, let’s talk about how you’d go about calculating survey results from your top research questions.
+Did you feature empirical research questions?
+Did you consider probability sampling?
+Remember that you should have outlined your top research questions when you set a goal for your survey.

 Notice that in the responses, you’ve got some percentages (71%, 18%) and some raw numbers (852, 216).

 The percentages are just that–the percent of people who gave a particular answer.
 Put another way, the percentages represent the number of people who gave each answer as a proportion of the number of people who answered the question.
 So, 71% of your survey respondents (852 of the 1,200 surveyed) plan on coming back next year.

 This table also shows you that 18% say they are planning to return and 11% say they are not sure.

 Recall that when you set a goal for your survey and developed your analysis plan, you thought about what subgroups you were going to analyze and compare.
 Now is when that planning pays off.
 For example, say you wanted to see how teachers, students, and administrators compared to one another in answering the question about next year’s conference.
 To figure this out, you want to delve into response rates by means of cross tabulation, where you show the results of the conference question by subgroup: